hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 12
 # Teaching Frustration, relying on any cloud server.
 (Typically a good cloud server is purchased after a few years and the free componenet is removed!)

-My Solution 1
+My Solution 1 (Cloud)
 Use TensorflowJS and WebSerial, load data completely client side.

-my Solution 2
+my Solution 2 (Cloud)
-Use TensorflowJS and TensorflowLite (or my version), load data completely client side and transfer the model to the Nan33 Ble Sense or other microcontroller.
+Use TensorflowJS and TensorflowLite (or my version), load data completely client side and transfer the model to the Nano 33 Ble Sense or other microcontroller.

 #### 13
 # Summary

  <img src="https://user-images.githubusercontent.com/5605614/189260249-f8164979-f697-40b8-9e7a-d29934f28bb2.jpg" width="400" />